Dry Southwest braces for stiffer winds, 'epic' fire danger

 Sonner reported from Reno, Nevada.
 Margery A. Beck contributed to this report from Omaha, Nebraska.

-In this photo released by the U.S. Forest Service, aircraft known as "super scoopers" battle the Hermits Peak and Calf Canyon Fires in the Santa Fe National Forest in New Mexico on Tuesday, April 26, 2022.
+In this photo released by the U.S. Forest Service, an aircraft known as a "super scooper" battles the Hermits Peak and Calf Canyon Fires in the Santa Fe National Forest in New Mexico on Thursday, April 28, 2022.
 Firefighters have been making significant progress on the biggest wildfires burning unusually hot and fast for this time of year in the western U.S. But forecasters from the Southwest to the southern High Plains are warning of the return the next two days of the same gusty winds and critical fire conditions that sent wildland blazes racing across the landscape last week.
 (J. Michael Johnson/U.S. Forest Service via AP)

 Credit: J. Michael Johnson